ObelusFamily/Anythink-Market-iuujn/readme.md

 # Welcome to the Anythink Market repo

 To start the app use Docker.
-It will start both frontend and backend, including all the relevant dependencies, and the db.
+It will start both frontend and backend, including all the relevant dependencies, and the dib.
+First : Download Docker and follow along to download the files and stuff.
+Second : When docker is installed go to root of this repository to check whether frontend and backend is working or not on the local machine.
+Third : When navigated to the root directory , fire up the git bash and write "docker-compose up" and wait for some time.
+Fourth : After having a little amount of patience you will get the frontend and backend up and running.:)
 Please find more info about each part in the relevant Readme file ([frontend](frontend/readme.md) and [backend](backend/README.md)).

 ## Development